 So don’t try to turn your web site into a spam factory.
 But creating a few marketing pages won’t hurt as long as you do it right.

-Learn more in the book SEO Secrets, available now.
+Learn more in the 3rd edition of the book SEO Secrets, available now.

 Have a great day everyone!